center-for-threat-informed-defense/attack-workbench-rest-api/README.md

 This repository contains the REST API service for storing, querying, and editing ATT&CK objects.
 It is a Node.js application that uses a MongoDB database for persisting data.

-The full ATT&CK Workbench application requires additional components to operate fully.
-In particular, The [attack-workbench-frontend](https://github.com/center-for-threat-informed-defense/attack-workbench-frontend) repository contains the full documentation of the scope and function of the project.
+The ATT&CK Workbench application requires additional components for full operation.
+The [ATT&CK Workbench Frontend](https://github.com/center-for-threat-informed-defense/attack-workbench-frontend) repository contains the full documentation of the scope and function of the project.
 See the [install and run](#install-and-run) instructions for more details about setting up the entire project.

 ## Install and run